arxanas/blog/_posts/2021-04-29-port-python-to-rust.md

 * I already knew about the `Deref` trait, which allows references to be automatically dereferenced (in the style of a [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer)), but didn't know about the `Borrow` trait, which allows values to be borrowed as a different type.
 The exact relationship between `String` and `str` wasn't clear to me until observing this.
 * The `'static` lifetime includes not only statically-allocated data, but also any owned data.
 Since the data is owned, the user of that data can ensure that it lives for any length of time.
 Once I realized this, the lifetime annotations on closures made a lot more sense.

+### Why incremental?

+By *incremental*, I mean that I ported the project one module at a time, rather than all at once.
+This is accomplished by calling between Rust and Python as appropriate at runtime.

+The amount of code in the project was still small enough that I could conceivably rewrite it all at once, but I figured it would take a long time to iron out all the bugs if I did it that way.
+I wanted the end result to be stable once I finished, rather than having to deal with occasional bugs after the initial porting process, so I preferred to do an incremental approach and port the project one module at a time.

 ## Porting

 For git-branchless, [version 0.1.0](https://github.com/arxanas/git-branchless/releases/tag/v0.1.0) is the last Python-only version, and [version 0.2.0](https://github.com/arxanas/git-branchless/releases/tag/v0.2.0) is the first Rust-only version.
 There were 65 commits in between these versions.
 You can browse the commits in between to see the progress over time.

 ### Strategy

 I used the [PyO3](https://github.com/PyO3/pyo3) library for Rust to handle the Python-Rust interop.
-See [this commit](https://github.com/arxanas/git-branchless/commit/3020395c96f519c2a70da521d4d20f591582d628) for the inital setup.
+See [this commit](https://github.com/arxanas/git-branchless/commit/3020395c96f519c2a70da521d4d20f591582d628) for the initial setup.

 PyO3 supports calling Rust from Python and vice-versa: